wilyarti/script_task/Readme.md

-In order for this script to work your CSV file will have to be in the following format: name,surname,email
+In order for this script to work your CSV file will have to be in the following format: name,surname,email joe, blogs, joe@mail.com
+This first line of the CSV file will be ignored and should not contain data other than column names.

 You will also need a computer capable of running PHP (such as Linux, *BSD or Mac).
 ### Prerequisites